-The KG and primary school gate will close at 7:45am.
-If students are unavoidably late, they should report directly to the primary secretary office through the main reception door.
-Staff at reception will enter their name in a log and update the attendance register on iSAMS.
-Regular late arrival to school has a negative impact upon student's progress.
-As part of our student's self- management development, we encourage personal organisation, part of which is being punctual.
+The KG and primary school gate will close at 7:45 am.
+If students are unavoidably late, they should report directly to the primary secretary's office through the main reception door.
+Staff at the reception will enter their name in a log and update the attendance register on iSAMS.
+Regular late arrival to school impacts student's progress.
+As part of our student's self-management development, we encourage personal organisation, part of which is being punctual.